Evolving generalist controllers to handle a wide range of morphological variations: Introduction

+Current approaches to handling morphological or environmental change rely on learning behavioral repertoires~\citep{cully2015robots} or online adaptation~\citep{yaman2021evolving, nygaard2021real, risi2013confronting, 8628627, putter2017evolving}.
+However, if the adaptation relies on self-diagnosis based on sensor data, sensor malfunction can lead to potential issues~\citep{nygaard2021real, risi2013confronting, 8628627, putter2017evolving}.
+Retraining a new controller is an alternative but consumes time and computational power, and in real-world applications, can risk the operation.
+A limited number of works have explored robustness of evolved controllers to morphological variations and mostly focused on sensory-motor variations \citep{carvalho2023role, 8628627}.
+Larger-scale investigations into the robustness concerning physical morphological variations are necessary.

-To address these needs and challenges, in this paper, we present an algorithm that can promote evolution of generalist controllers.
+To address this need, this paper introduces an approach that aims to promote the evolution of generalist controllers.
 We hypothesize that introducing morphological variations during the evolutionary process can lead to the evolution of generalist controllers.
-We further expect that the generalizability comes with the tradeoff of specialization on a particular morphology.
-To test this hypothesis, we performed an extensive analysis on the relation between the amount of variation introduced during the evolutionary processes versus the level of robustness and generalization achieved.
-Furthermore, we hypothesize that the order that this variation is introduced can also make an impact.
-Thus, we propose and test three ``training schedules'', namely, incremental, random and random walk (with two parameters). \\
+This draws on principles from domain randomization and curriculum learning (CL) \cite{narvekar2020curriculum, akkaya2019solving}.
+CL has been applied in the context of neuro-evolution, but the focus has been on task difficulty or co-evolving a morphology \cite{milano2021automated, wang2022curriculum, wang2019poet}.
+However, our aim is to achieve robustness across variations without increasing the difficulty of presented morphologies.
+We further expect that generalizability comes with a tradeoff in specialization on a particular morphology ~\citep{geman1992neural}.
+A specialist is likely to have high variance resulting in a poor generalization (i.e. \textit{overfitting}), whereas, a generalist is likely to have high bias resulting in worse performance on a single morphology (i.e. \textit{underfitting}).
+Striking the right balance between specialization vs. generalization is crucial.
+To test this hypothesis, we analysed the relation between the amount of variation introduced during the evolutionary processes versus the level of robustness and generalization achieved.
+Furthermore, we introduce evolutionary branching, akin to speciation in nature, to partition the morphology space into smaller clusters (''species'') to balance the tradeoff between performance and generalizability.
+Additionally, we hypothesize, that similar to CL, the order that this variation is introduced in also makes an impact.
+Thus, we propose and test three ``training schedules'', namely, incremental, random and random walk (with two parameters).